projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

          sudo update-grub
          reboot

 #.
-Copy the board inspector tool folder from the development computer to the
+Copy the Board Inspector tool folder from the development computer to the
    target via USB disk as follows:

    a.
 Move to the development computer.